-Assata Sherrill shares some of her adventurers while traveling.
+Assata Sherrill shares some of her adventures while traveling.
 Generally, people travel for pleasure or just to get away from the everyday but, Assata travels to learn about other cultures and she has graciously decided to share with us a small glimspe into her world.
 If you are captivated by her narrative, there will a book available in 2021 along with pictures.
 Assata's stories will be published in this magazine, from time to time.
 It will be your good fortune to check back monthly.
 AOTCE

 Assata Sherrill in Ghana